Aggressive Conroe DWI Lawyer

 At Trichter & LeGrand, you’ll find an aggressive Conroe DWI Lawyer who knows the courts in Conroe, Texas.
-We are home to two of the only four board-certified DWI Specialist in Texas who understand the science behind an affective DWI defense.
+We are home to two of the only four board-certified DWI Specialist by the National College for DUI Defense (J. Gary Trichter and Troy McKinney) in Texas who understand the science behind an affective DWI defense.
 We understand the unique nature of being arrested for DWI and BWI (boating while intoxicated) in the Conroe and how, after a day on the water, police sobriety tests can be unfair and inaccurate.

 Conroe ALR Lawyer

 As part of your DWI arrest, you also must contest your driver license suspension if you refused the breath or blood test or you failed one or both.
 With a Conroe ALR Lawyer from Trichter & LeGrand, we can prevent your license from being suspended by requesting a hearing within 15 days of your arrest.
 In your ALR hearing, an Judge will hear both sides of the case either authorize your driver license suspension (if DPS proves its case) or allow you to keep your license (if DPS fails to prove its case).

 It’s important to have a Conroe ALR lawyer in your corner during this ALR hearing because it allows him to protect your driver license from being suspended and he can use the hearing to mine for evidence for your DWI case.
 It’s our first chance to challenge their evidence against you in both the ALR and criminal cases.